learnk8s/learnk8s.io/src/yaml-validation/content.md

 The ecosystem of static checking of Kubernetes YAML files can be grouped in the following categories:

 - **API validators** — Tools in this category validate a given YAML manifest against the Kubernetes API server.
-- **Built-in checkers** — Tools in this category come with opinionated built-in checks.
+- **Built-in checkers** — Tools in this category bundle opinionated checks for security, best practices, etc.
 - **Custom validators** — Tools in this category allow writing custom checks in several languages such as Rego and Javascript.

 In this article, you will learn and compare six different tools: